 Rail’s role in shaping the future

 Across the Midlands there are plenty of projects for industry to be involved with, Midlands Rail Hub, HS2, and freight are just some of the major headline projects for heavy rail and in light rail, there are line expansions as well as upgrades of rolling stock and technology.
-Listen to Karen, Head of Rail at Midlands Connect explain the opportunities.
+Listen to Maria, Chief Executive at Midlands Connect explain the opportunities.

 -